Delivery options

 Learn to repair and replace damaged motor vehicle structures, body parts, interior and exterior finishes.

 If you are creative and like being hands-on while performing precise work, you'll enjoy working in the auto body trade.
-In Alberta, auto body journeypersons may specialize as auto body preppers, repairers, refinishers or technicians.
+In Alberta, auto body journeypersons may specialize as Auto Body Preppers, repairers, refinishers or technicians.

-- Auto body preppers are responsible for the restoration of anti-corrosion treatments, substrate identification, surface preparation, undercoat product mixing and application.
+- Auto body are responsible for the restoration of anti-corrosion treatments, substrate identification, surface preparation, undercoat product mixing and application.

 - Auto body refinishers do damage appraisals, surface preparation, minor damage repairs, masking, accurate colour matching and top coating.
 Refinishers may also do restoration of anti-corrosion treatments, substrate identification, product mixing and application.